qubole/streamx/docs/index.rst

   $ ./bin/connect-standalone ./etc/schema-registry/connect-avro-standalone.properties \
                              ./etc/kafka-connect-hdfs/quickstart-hdfs.properties

-You should see that the process starts up and logs some messages, and then it will export data from Kafka to HDFS.
+You should see that the process starts up and logs some messages, and then exports data from Kafka to HDFS.
 Once the connector finishes ingesting data to HDFS, check that the data is available in HDFS::

   $ hadoop fs -ls /topics/test_hdfs/partitions=0